 We wouldn’t be able to deliver our vital services without volunteers.
-Our volunteers help with fundraising, running our charity shop, gardening and grounds maintenance, and supporting our service users through peer support work.
+Our volunteers help with fundraising, serve and assist in our cafe, and support our service users through peer support work.
 We’re always looking for enthusiastic people to volunteer with us, and it doesn’t have to be a big commitment.

 - Make a difference to the lives of people with mental health problems